Laboratory researchers require safety training relevant to the risks they face.

 The goal is to introduce:

 - hazard controls

-- mitigation of consequences of accidents or emergencies.
+- mitigation of the consequences of accidents or emergencies.

-Laboratory oriented Hazard Communication is included in General Lab Safety Training.
+Laboratory oriented Hazard Communication is included in the General Lab Safety Training.

 Lab Specific Training

 To be conducted by PIs or their designee.
 New researchers should be introduced to the lab space, conditions, relevant hazards, laboratory policies, and procedures, as well as any pertinent documentation or plans, such as the Chemical Hygiene Plan.

 Hazardous chemicals used in the lab must be disposed of safely and according to specific regulations.
 In addition, general hazardous chemical users may encounter or experience a spill or accidental release.
 When these occur, proper procedures must be followed to protect people and ensure proper handling of the waste generated in the spill.

 If you handle or generate chemical hazardous waste, you must take the Hazardous Waste training annually.
 This can be completed through: